King of the Hill season 6: Reception

 In his 2006 review for the DVD release, IGN's Tal Blevins labelled it "a great season with no real stinkers."
 Blevins praised the episode "Bobby Goes Nuts", commenting that it "includes one of the most memorable lines ever uttered on television."
 In his review of the Season 6 DVD, Jesse Hassenger of PopMatters described "Bobby Goes Nuts" as one of "the show’s finest episodes."
 Hassenger also observed that, "by season six, Peggy’s scales have tipped towards buffoonery; she essentially plays the bumbling, dim husband role.
 This role reversal is potentially clever, especially when Peggy’s decency, like Hank’s, is allowed to shine through."
+Screen Rant later ranked "Bobby Goes Nuts" first on their list of the show's top 25 episodes in 2023.

+In a retrospective 2009 article, Jaime Weinman of Canadian magazine Maclean's had a more critical view of the season, writing that "the show continues to have some of the story arcs and emotional development (including having Bobby break up with his girlfriend) but the wackiness gets seriously out of hand: one episode combines a secret brainwashing cult and a car full of birds (emus, to be precise) in the same story."
+It has been mentioned that co-creator Mike Judge wasn't pleased with the overall direction of King of the Hill in the early 2000s, and that some involved with the show disliked the episodes "Returning Japanese", "Tankin' It to the Streets" and "Yankee Hankee" (from Season 5), due to their outlandish plots and the changes they made to the show's continuity.
+The Season 11 episode "Lucky's Wedding Suit", which was originally intended to be the series final, had an ending scene in the alley which explained that the episodes "Yankee Hankee" and "Tankin' It to the Streets" were just dreams Bill had after eating at a Hungarian restaurant.
+When the show got uncancelled by Fox, this scene was removed.